A. MACROECONOMIC TRENDS

 The life insurance industry has witnessed substantial transformation over the past decade, marked by a steady increase in market share for private insurers in individual weighted received premium (WRP).
 This evolution has been driven by shifts in distribution and product offerings, with technology playing a pivotal enabling role.

-Based on data for FY 2024-25 from the Life Insurance Council the top 10 insurers accounted for 90% of the market (in terms of individual WRP).
+Based on data for FY 2025-26 from the Life Insurance Council, the top 10 insurers accounted for 89% of the market (in terms of individual WRP).
 Distribution arrangements with large banks and development of proprietary channels have been key drivers of growth for most of the large insurers.

-In recent years, private insurers have increasingly focused on the unit-linked segment within the individual business, driven by strong performance in equity markets.
-There is also a growing emphasis on both the retirement and protection segments, with the protection business experiencing strong growth.
-Several factors are driving this including embedded protection in savings plan, return of premium propositions, higher rider attachment and expansion of credit protect offerings.
+In recent years, private insurers have increasingly focussed on the unit-linked segment within the individual business, driven by strong performance in equity markets.
+There is also a growing emphasis on both the retirement and protection segments, with the protection business experiencing strong growth aided by GST change in September 2025.
+Several propositions are driving this growth, including embedded protection in savings plan, return of premium propositions, higher rider attachment and expansion of credit protect offerings.

 The industry has undergone a gradual shift in its distribution strategy, with bancassurance becoming the primary channel, supported by a larger bank branch network and the increasing geographic reach of life insurance branches across Indian cities.
 This strategic evolution underscores the pivotal role of banks in life insurance proliferation.
 By leveraging their extensive network and large customer base, life insurers have increasingly extended financial security to a wider range of customers while also investing in their own proprietary channel to diversify growth opportunities.